-- Tea tree oil or Peppermint oil)
+- Tea tree oil or Peppermint oil

-- 1 Microfiber towel for your roots & 1 regular towel to place around your shoulders
+- 1 regular towel to place around your shoulders

 7 Easy Steps on How to Wash Your Faux Locs

 - Head over to your sink to rinse using warm water.
-Be careful not to drench Faux Locs with water, otherwise the water will add excess weight to Faux Locs until they dry out.
+Be careful not to drench Faux Locs with water, otherwise, the water will add excess weight to Faux Locs until they dry out.
 Focus on getting the shampoo off the roots/scalp of your hair.

 It is advised to wash once every two to three weeks when you have Faux Locs installed.
-You want to focus majority of your time maintaining your Faux Locs and caring for your hair underneath.
+You want to focus most of your time on maintaining your Faux Locs and caring for your hair underneath.
 I have added another section here on the daily maintenance and care of Faux Locs.

 Taking Care of Your Hair Underneath Faux Locs

 I have found myself in many situations where I would have Faux Locs installed and never oil my scalp or cover my hair at night.
 It has always led to disasters and seeing balls of excess shed hair when taking down my Faux Locs.
 This is why I urge you to take this section seriously!
 Faux Locs are a protective style, yes, but you are encouraged to do your part so that you will maintain hair growth and length retention.
-When it comes to taking care of my hair underneath Faux Locs, I like to create a mixture each week.
+When taking care of my hair underneath Faux Locs, I like to create a mixture each week.
 My mixtures typically last me a week and I use them every 1 to 3 days depending on if my roots need hydration.
-If I have some products left at the end of the week, I keep using it till it runs out and store the mixture in cool dark space, like a cabinet.
+If I have some products left at the end of the week, I keep using them till it runs out and store the mixture in a cool, dark space, like a cabinet.

 Use Silk Bonnets or Silk Pillows for Your Protective Styles at Night

 Here is a video below demonstrating how I moisturize my hair underneath Faux Locs.
-I did not use any of the carrier oils I mentioned because I had a wild growth oil, which is essentially a mixture of essential and carrier oils for promotion of hair growth.
+I did not use any of the carrier oils I mentioned because I had a wild growth oil, which is essentially a mixture of essential and carrier oils for the promotion of hair growth.
 Hope you found this information insightful and helpful.